sdondley/Dist-Zilla-for-Beginners/tutorial6.md

 ## Exploring Your New Factory

-If you've successfully created your new work area, look inside and you'll see that your `dist.ini` has all the plugins and parameters you supplied in your `plugins.ini` file.
+Look inside your new work area and you'll see that your `dist.ini` has all the plugins and parameters you supplied in your `plugins.ini` file.
 The global configuration parameters at the top of of the `dist.ini` file were added for you as well.
 You might also notice something missing, though.
 More on that in a bit.

 Now open the `lib` directory where your module lives.
 Inside of that directory is the `Super` directory and inside of that directory is a `Greetings` directory